The Simpsons: Early success

 The Simpsons was the Fox network's first television series to rank among a season's top 30 highest-rated shows.
 In 1990, Bart quickly became one of the most popular characters on television in what was termed "Bartmania".
-He became the most prevalent Simpsons character on memorabilia, such as T-shirts.
 In the early 1990s, millions of T-shirts featuring Bart were sold; as many as one million were sold on some days.
 Believing Bart to be a bad role model, several American public schools banned T-shirts featuring Bart next to captions such as "I'm Bart Simpson.
 Who the hell are you?" and "Underachiever ('And proud of it, man!')".
 The Simpsons merchandise sold well and generated $2 billion in revenue during the first 14 months of sales.
-Because of his popularity, Bart was often the most promoted member of the Simpson family in advertisements for the show, even for episodes in which he was not involved in the main plot.

 Due to the show's success, over the summer of 1990 the Fox Network decided to switch The Simpsons time slot from 8:00 p.m.
 ET on Sunday night to the same time on Thursday, where it competed with The Cosby Show on NBC, the number one show at the time.
-Through the summer, several news outlets published stories about the supposed "Bill vs. Bart" rivalry.
+Several news outlets published stories about the supposed "Bill vs. Bart" rivalry.
 "Bart Gets an 'F' (season two, 1990) was the first episode to air against The Cosby Show, and it received a lower Nielsen rating, tying for eighth behind The Cosby Show, which had an 18.5 rating.
 The rating is based on the number of household televisions that were tuned into the show, but Nielsen Media Research estimated that 33.6 million viewers watched the episode, making it the number one show in terms of actual viewers that week.
-At the time, it was the most watched episode in the history of the Fox Network, and it is still the highest rated episode in the history of The Simpsons.
-The show moved back to its Sunday slot in 1994 and has remained there ever since.
+At the time, it was the most watched episode in the history of the Fox Network, and it is still the highest-rated episode in the history of The Simpsons.

-The Simpsons has received overwhelmingly positive reviews from critics, and it has been noted for being described as "the most irreverent and unapologetic show on the air".
+During its early years, The Simpsons was widely acclaimed by critics.
+In 1997, Ted Drozdowski of The Boston Phoenix described it as "the most irreverent and unapologetic show on the air".
 In a 1990 review of the show, Ken Tucker of Entertainment Weekly described it as "the American family at its most complicated, drawn as simple cartoons.
 It's this neat paradox that makes millions of people turn away from the three big networks on Sunday nights to concentrate on The Simpsons."
-Tucker also described the show as a "pop-cultural phenomenon, a prime-time cartoon show that appeals to the entire family."